-Bare Root Fruit Trees - Ready Now
+- View All Bare Root Fruit Trees ( Ready for Sale )

 Bare root trees are deciduous trees that are sold during the winter when they are dormant.
 They are grown in the ground or pots during the growing season and once they drop their leaves they are lifted, pruned and prepared for shipping.